localhost8080/multiloquent/readme.txt

 it also has two menus:

-header menu:
-this menu is shown in the top nav bar and is a bootstrap dropdown style menu

 footer menu
-this menu is shown in the footer left hand column and is a bootstrap button group
+this menu is shown in the footer left hand column

 post tags:
 these are bootstrap 'label' style buttons and will have different colours based on the total number of times the tag has been used across all posts / pages on your site